rooklift/katachi/README.md

 katago analysis -config <config> -model <human-network> -quit-without-waiting
 ```

 For each engine turn it sends a one-visit query with `includePolicy: true`, passes `humanSLProfile` in `overrideSettings`, and samples from `humanPolicy` if present or `policy` otherwise.

-SGF load/save and board legality are reused from Ogatak modules.
+Made by Codex 5.5, though reusing a bunch of human-written Ogatak modules.